microsoft/WPF-Samples/Data Binding/BindingToMethod/README.md

+---
+languages:
+- csharp
+products:
+- windows-wpf
+page_type: sample
+name: "Binding to the Results of a Method Sample"
+---

 # Binding to the Results of a Method Sample
 This sample shows how bind to the results of a method using the MethodName property of the ObjectDataProvider class.
 For more information, see How to: Bind to a Method.